 11.3.2 Where specific instruction relates only to procurements undertaken under the PSR Wales Regulations, the words ‘In-Scope Health Services Only’ will appear at the start of the instruction paragraph.
 Where specific instruction relates only to procurements undertaken under the Act, the words ‘Goods and Non-Health Services Only’ will appear at the start of the instruction paragraph.
 If such references do not appear at the start of the instruction paragraph, all information detailed is applicable to the procurement regimes under both the PSR Wales Regulations and the 2023 Act, save for any bracketed instruction reference following a phrase to either regimes applicability.

 11.3.3‘Goods and Non-Health Services Only’ The Act governs the procurement of Goods and Non-Health Services.
 The Welsh Government’s Policy Framework and the Wales Procurement Policy Statement (WPPS) under section 14 of the 2023 Act also govern this area.
-A key objective of the legislation is to establish a flexible, accessible and equitable framework for public procurement in Wales that maximises social, economic, environmental and cultural outcomes for communities across Wales.
-Legislation, policy, and guidance setting out procedures and requirements for awarding all forms of regulated contracts shall have effect as if incorporated in the LHBs SFIs.
-In the event of any conflict between what is contained in the 2023 Act and the LHB’s SFIs, the former shall prevail.
+A key objective of the legislation is to establish a flexible, accessible, and equitable framework for public procurement in Wales that maximises social, economic, environmental and cultural outcomes for communities across Wales.
+Legislation, policy, and guidance setting out procedures and requirements for awarding all forms of regulated contracts shall have effect as if incorporated in the JCCs SFIs.
+In the event of any conflict between what is contained in the 2023 Act and the JCC’s SFIs, the former shall prevail.

 11.3.4‘In Scope Health Services Only’ The PSR Wales Regulations governs the procurement of In-Scope Health Services.
 Under this legislation, relevant organisations to which the PSR Wales Regulations apply must also have regard to the Wales Procurement Policy Statement (WPPS) under section 14 of the 2023 Act.
 They must also have regard to the statutory guidance issued by the Welsh Government which sets out how the PSR Wales Regulations should be adopted.
-One of the key objectives of this legislation is to ensure there is more flexibility when selecting providers for health services, with competitive tendering being one tool for the LHB to use when it is of benefit; alongside other routes that may be more proportionate, and which better enable the development of stable partnerships and the delivery of collaborative care.
-Legislation, policy, and guidance setting out procedures for awarding all forms of regulated contracts shall have effect as if incorporated in the LHB’s SFIs.
-In the event of any conflict between what is contained in the PSR Wales Regulations and the LHB’s SFIs, the former shall prevail.
+One of the key objectives of this legislation is to ensure there is more flexibility when selecting providers for health services, with competitive tendering being one tool for the JCC to use when it is of benefit; alongside other routes that may be more proportionate, and which better enable the development of stable partnerships and the delivery of collaborative care.
+Legislation, policy, and guidance setting out procedures for awarding all forms of regulated contracts shall have effect as if incorporated in the JCC’s SFIs.
+In the event of any conflict between what is contained in the PSR Wales Regulations and the JCC’s SFIs, the former shall prevail.

-11.3.5 All Directors and their staff are responsible for ensuring that all legal requirements in the area of public procurement are understood and fully complied with.
+11.3.5 The Chief Commissioner, JCC members and all JCCT staff are responsible for ensuring that all legal requirements in public procurement are understood and fully complied with.
 The provisions set out in the 2023 Act, the PSR Wales Regulations, Welsh Procurement Policy Notices and all associated subordinate instruments are the model upon which all procurement exercises should be based.

 11.3.6 Procurement advice should be sought in the first instance from Procurement Services.
-The commissioning of further specialist advice shall be jointly agreed between the LHB and Procurement Services e.g., engagement of NWSSP Legal and Risk Services prior to 3rd party Legal Service providers.
+The commissioning of further specialist advice shall be jointly agreed between the Chief Commissioner (JCCT) and Procurement Services e.g., engagement of NWSSP Legal and Risk Services prior to 3rd party Legal Service providers.

 11.3.7 All other relevant legislation, guidance and policy documents must also be observed, including but not limited to the following: